gourshete/gourshete.github.io/_posts/2020-05-02-rails-grafana-dashboard.md

 - Check if grafana installed is working.
 Open [http://localhost:3005](http://localhost:3005).
 Recheck if port number is appropriate.
 You can verify port number and other details of grafana from 'grafana.ini'

 - Let's import a simple dashboard in grafana.
+We will use already created dashboard for the rails app.
 Navigate to import screen & paste this board id `10428`.
 Grafana will update configuration and import the board.
 That's it.
 Import is pretty simple and straight forward.

 <img src="{{ '/assets/images/grafana_import_step1.png' | prepend: site.baseurl }}" alt="">